Oatbar - standalone desktop bar

 value = '${clock:value}'

 Here clock command sends plain text, but desktop streams structured data in JSON.
-Both are connected to text and selector widgets. desktop ships with oatbar, but it is an external tool to the bar, as can be your script.
+Each is connected to text and enum selector widgets respectively. oatbar-desktop ships with oatbar, but it is an external tool to a bar, as can be replaced your own script.

 Next Steps